 Springfield, MO; his parents were Harold and Flora Hornbeak.
-Leslie was a 1941 graduate of the St. Louis College of Pharmacy.
+The family moved to Fort Pierce, FL, when Leslie was in high school.
+Leslie was a 1941 graduate of the Saint Louis College of Pharmacy.
 He was commissioned in 1943 and assigned to fly a Curtis SB-2C Helldiver dive bomber as part of Bombing Squadron Twenty aboard the aircraft carrier USS Enterprise (CV-6).
-Hornbeak received the Air Medal with two Gold Stars for his flights on targets at Chichi Jima, Yap, Peleliu, Okinawa, and Formosa over the period of August 31 through October 13, 1944.
-On October 18, 1944, he was part of a strike against enemy shipping in Manila Harbor.
+Hornbeak received the Air Medal with two Gold Stars for his flights on targets at Chichi Jima, Yap, Peleliu, Okinawa, and Formosa from August 31 through October 13, 1944.
+On October

+18, 1944, he was part of a strike against enemy shipping in Manila Harbor.
 Despite overcast and heavy squalls as well as intense anti-aircraft fire Hornbeak pressed his attack and scored a direct hit on a large cargo ship.
 His plane was hit, caught fire, and crashed into the harbor.
-Hornbeak received the Distinguished Flying Cross for this last action.292 His body was never recovered; his name is entered in the Tablets of the Missing at Fort William McKinley in Manila.
+Hornbeak received the Distinguished Flying Cross for this last action.
+His body was never recovered; his name is entered in the Tablets of the Missing at Fort William McKinley in Manila.
+A memorial marker was placed in the Hazelwood Cemetery, Springfield, MO.

 Lt. (j.g.)
-Joseph Howard Hudgins (Service # O-298892) was born in St. Louis, MO, on
+Joseph Howard Hudgins (Service # O-298892) was born in Saint Louis, MO, on

 September 10, 1921.
 His parents were Joseph and Madeline Hudgins.
-He worked for Otto Hanser, owner of Hanser's Drug Store, who encouraged him to enroll in the St. Louis College of Pharmacy.
+He worked for Otto Hanser, owner of Hanser's Drug Store, who encouraged him to enroll in the Saint Louis College of Pharmacy.
+In 1942, when he registered for the draft, he was working part-time at Walgreens in Saint Louis.
 Hudgens entered the College in 1940 only to withdraw in April 1942 to enlist in the Navy.
 Hudgins was commissioned as an ensign in July 1942 and assigned to flight training.
-He married Imogene Roberta Perryman while in flight training in California.
-Upon completion of training, he was assigned to Bombing Squadron 137 flying a Lockheed Ventura twin-engine patrol bomber from Clark Field in the Philippines.
-He was awarded the DFC for missions flown between December 19, 1944, to March 5, 1945, and an Air Medal for missions flown from March 8 to 23, 1945.
+He married Imogene Roberta Perryman, his high school sweetheart.
+Upon completion of training, he was assigned to Bombing Squadron 137, flying a Lockheed Ventura twin-engine patrol bomber from Clark Field in the Philippines.
+He was awarded the Distinguished Flying Cross for missions flown between December 19, 1944, to March 5, 1945, and an Air Medal for missions flown from March 8 to 23, 1945.
 He was not originally scheduled to fly on April 5, 1945, but volunteered to fill in for another pilot who was ill.
 The plane was assigned a route over parts of China towards Japan and was presumed to have been downed in the area of Kwangtung Province as a result of enemy action.
-He was originally listed as Missing in Action on April 5, 1945.293 He is listed on the Tablets of the Missing in the Manila American Cemetery.
+He was originally listed as Missing in Action on April 5, 1945.
+He is remembered on the Tablets of the Missing in the Manila American Cemetery and has a memorial marker at Arlington National Cemetery.